 Soft gel overlay uses soft gel which is a type of gel that can be removed using acetone.
 It tends to be weaker than hard gel so it won’t last so long.

-Now some forms of soft gel can be used as an overlay one of the most common soft gels used as an overlay is BIAB or Builder in a Bottle.
+Now some forms of soft gel can be used as an overlay some of the most common soft gels used as an overlay are:

 What is the Cost For Gel Overlay Nails